AndreasArvidsson/WinDSP/README.md

 1. Paste shortcut to WinDSP.exe in the folder

 ## JSON config file
+* Saving the config file will automatically restart WinDSP.
+No need to manually close and open the program.

 The config file uses this layout
 ```json
 {